Tvirus5087/WhispersOfMara/README.md

 - [Visual C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe)
 - Minimum: 8GB VRAM (12GB+ recommended)
 - Install only on NVMe drives (not on C:\)
+- Wabbajack.
+Installer and use instructions can be found here: https://www.wabbajack.org/
 ---

 ## ⚠️ Disclaimer